hww/XiGameTool/README.md

 ## Per Project Settings

-There is GameToolSettings asset with configuation of the tool (see below).
+There is `GameToolSettings` asset with configuration of the tool (see below).

 ![Setting Form](/Documentation/tool_settings.png)